 The Green New Deal is a policy proposal that exhorts the U.S. to confront the issues of environmental stewardship, economic equality, and social justice at the scale and speed that our ecological crisis demands.

-Among the variety of projects that the Green New Deal supports are those designed to help the U.S. achieve net-zero greenhouse gas emissions by 2030.
-Implementation of these projects will help move the nation from a system of ecologically extractive and destructive agriculture to one that is both sustainable and regenerative.
+Among the projects that the Green New Deal proposes are those designed to help the U.S. achieve net-zero greenhouse gas emissions by 2030.
+Implementation of these projects will also help move the nation from a system of ecologically extractive and destructive agriculture to one that is both sustainable and regenerative.